Gwalior campaign: Battle of Maharajpura

-The Scindia army had 14 battalions, 1,000 artillerymen with 100 guns, 10,000 cavalry horsemen and infantry of 25,000 foot soldiers stationed at Maharajpura.
-The British had the 40th Regiment of Foot with the 2nd and 16th Native Infantry Regiments forming the central column, the 39th Regiment of Foot with the 56th Native Infantry Regiment and a field battery forming the left column and the 16th Lancers with two troops of horse artillery as well as other artillery forming the right column.
+The Scindia army had 14 battalions, 1,000 artillerymen with 100 guns, 10,000 cavalry horsemen and infantry of 25,000 foot soldiers stationed at Maharajpura considered one of the strongest and largest army among all princely states.The British had the 40th Regiment of Foot with the 2nd and 16th Native Infantry Regiments forming the central column, the 39th Regiment of Foot with the 56th Native Infantry Regiment and a field battery forming the left column and the 16th Lancers with two troops of horse artillery as well as other artillery forming the right column.

 The centre column advanced to attack where they believed the main enemy force was located.
 However, during the night the Scindia forces moved and the British were surprised as they came under heavy fire from the Scindia artillery in their new positions.
 The central column then received the order to take the battery positions, which they did under continuous heavy fire from shot, grape, canister, and chain.
 The guns were to the south-east of Maharajpore, with two battalions of Scindia troops for each battery, and in Maharajpore with seven battalions for each battery.
 The British engaged the Gwalior forces in hand-to-hand fighting, both sides taking heavy casualties, and cleared the positions.
-The Scindia troops fought valiantly making it hard for the British forces to hold the ground.
-The British finally defeated the Scindia forces, but suffered a huge setback with 979 men killed including General Churchill and top officers, thousands wounded or became physically disabled, and many missing with no records till date.
-The Gwalior forces were estimated to have lost 2000 to 3000 men.
+British casualties were 106 killed, 684 wounded and seven missing.
+The Scindia forces lost about 2,000 men, and included the capture of 56 pieces of artillery.

 Battle of Punniar

 The Gwalior forces at Punniar (29 December 1843) numbered about 12,000 men and occupied the high ground near Mangore.
-As the British Army approached, they immediately attacked the troops positions, routing them from the hill.
+As the British force under General Grey approached, they immediately attacked the Scindia troops positions, routing them from the hill.
+British losses were 217 men and 11 horses, whilst the defending Scindias lost about 1,000 men.